2.1 The Organizational Boundaries and Environments

 Business owners and managers have a great deal of control over the internal environment of business, which covers day-to-day decisions.
 They choose the supplies they purchase, which employees they hire, the products they sell, and where they sell those products.
 They use their skills and resources to create goods and services that will satisfy existing and prospective customers.
 However, the external environmental conditions that affect a business are generally beyond the control of management and change constantly.
 To compete successfully, business owners and managers must continuously study the environment and adapt their businesses accordingly.

 Other forces, such as natural disasters, can also have a major impact on businesses.
 While still in the rebuilding stage after Hurricane Katrina hit in 2005, the U.S. Gulf Coast suffered another disaster in April 2010 as a result of an explosion on the Deepwater Horizon oil-rig, which killed 11 workers and sent more than 3 million barrels of oil into the Gulf of Mexico.
 This event, which played out for more than 87 days, severely affected the environment, businesses, tourism, and people’s livelihoods.
 Global oil conglomerate BP, which was responsible for the oil spill, has spent more than $60 billion in response to the disaster and cleanup.
-Seven years after the explosion, tourism and other businesses are slowly recovering, although scientists are not certain about the long-term environmental consequences of the oil spill.
+Fourteen years after the explosion, tourism and other businesses are slowly recovering.
+Scientists continue to conduct environmental assessments to understand and mitigate the long-term consequences of the oil spill.